-This International Standard is designed to be applied, to open and closed loop pumping systems typically used at industrial, institutional, commercial, and municipal facilities, when requested.
+This document is designed to be applied, to open and closed loop pumping systems typically used at industrial, institutional, commercial, and municipal facilities, when requested.

-This International Standard is focused on assessing electrically-driven pumping systems, which are dominant in most facilities, but is applicable with other types of drivers, such as steam turbines and engines, and drives such as belt.

-The International Standard does not
+This document is focused on assessing electrically-driven pumping systems, which are dominant in most facilities, but is also applicable with other types of drivers, such as steam turbines and engines.
+The document does not

-- specify how to design a pumping system - b) give detailed qualifications and expertise required of the person using the International Standard although provides a list of body of knowledge in Annex C, - address the training or certification of persons, - d) specify how to implement the recommendations developed during the assessment, but does include requirements for an action plan, - specify how to measure and validate the energy savings that result from implementing assessment recommendations, - specify how to make measurements and how to calibrate test equipment used during the assessment, - specify how to estimate the implementation cost or conduct financial analysis for recommendations developed during the assessment, - specify specific steps required for safe operation of equipment during the assessment.
+- specify how to design a pumping system - b) give detailed qualifications and expertise required of the person using the International Standard although provides a list of body of knowledge in Annex C, - address the training or certification of persons, - d) specify how to implement the recommendations developed during the assessment, but does include requirements for an action plan, - e) specify how to measure and validate the energy savings that result from implementing assessment recommendations, - specify how to make measurements and how to calibrate test equipment used during the assessment, - specify how to estimate the implementation cost or conduct financial analysis for recommendations developed during the assessment, - h) specify specific steps required for safe operation of equipment during the assessment.
 The facility personnel in charge of normal operation of the equipment are responsible for ensuring that it is operated safely during the data collection phase of the assessment. - address issues of intellectual property, security, confidentiality, and safety.

-2 Normative references
+Normative references

-The following documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.
+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.